 End November – John Curtin Scholarship Program outcomes are sent

-Mid-January 2021 – Scholarship outcomes are sent
+After main round course offers – Scholarship outcomes are sent

-There is an advanced search function on the scholarships website which allows you to search for scholarships based on selected criteria.
+There is also an advanced search function on the scholarships website which allows you to search for scholarships based on selected criteria.

 Curtin University funds this award which allows each West Australian high school principal to nominate two students.
 Students can be nominated on any of the below criteria:

 Showing most improvement during their high school studies; or

 Potential to achieve at university; or

 This Award is not provided in conjunction with any other scholarship offer from Curtin, so students who are nominated for the Principal’s Recommendation Award and qualify for the Curtin Excellence Scholarship will only receive the Principal’s Recommendation Award.
 For this reason we allow principals to nominate reserve students.

 Many schools wish to congratulate their nominated students during their annual awards night – please be mindful that until scholarship offers are released by Curtin, students receive a nomination only, not the award itself.

 For a list of frequently asked scholarship questions, please see the website here.